YasinEl/mzRAPP/README.md

 The classification of not found peaks (Not found peaks, as defined in figure 2) into high and low is done for each benchmark feature individually.
-Since we do not want to solely rely on the benchmark alignment to be correct we only classify missing values if alignment of the benchmark is in agreement with the alignment performed by NPP in at least one isotopologue (as also described in figure 5).
+Since we do not want to solely rely on the benchmark alignment to be correct we only classify missing values if the alignment of the benchmark is in agreement with the alignment performed by NPP in at least one isotopologue (as also described in figure 5).
 Classification is based on the lowest benchmark peak present in the respective feature which has been found by the non-targeted algorithm.
-All benchmark peaks in this feature which have a benchmark area which is more than 1.5 times higher than the lowest benchmark peak found via the non-targeted approach are considered high.
-Otherwise they are considered as low.
-Additionally, if no peak has been found over the whole benchmark feature all corresponding peaks will be classified as lost peaks <br> <br>
-<b>Interpretation:</b><br> It is important to know if missing values are
-generally due to low peaks or if there is high risk that a higher peaks has been missed.
+All benchmark peaks in this feature that have a benchmark area which is more than 1.5 times higher than the lowest benchmark peak found via the non-targeted approach are considered high.
+Otherwise, they are considered as low.
+Additionally, if no peak has been found over the whole benchmark feature all corresponding peaks will be classified as lost peaks <br> <br> <b>Interpretation:</b><br> It is important to know if missing values are generally due to low peaks or if there is a high risk that a higher peak has been missed.
 This is especially true when missing value imputation methods are used which are often based on one of those assumptions.
 A high number of high missing peaks at the peak picking step is common in features in which a majority of peaks express a poor signal to noise ratio.
-After alignment this can also be explained by problems in the peak alignment (would be visible in the number of alignment errors as detailed below). <br> <br> <b>Displayed in results as:</b><br> <i>Number of high missing values / (Number of high missing values + Number of low missing values) (confidence interval)</i>
+After alignment, this can also be explained by problems in the peak alignment (would be visible in the number of alignment errors as detailed below). <br> <br> <b>Displayed in results as:</b><br> <i>Number of high missing values / (Number of high missing values + Number of low missing values) (confidence interval)</i>

 <div class="figure">